rylandmarshall22/Small-Engine-Tachometer/Outline.md

 Timeline:
  1. Design a functional circuit which can, to a reasonable degree of accuracy, read the RPMs of a drill with a known speed.
+ 2. After ensuring basic accuracy, test on engine to identify any major sources of error
- 2. Modify the circuit to ensure compactness.
+ 3. Modify the circuit to ensure compactness.
- 3. Design and 3D print a housing for the circuit which will attach to the small engine.
+ 4. Design and 3D print a housing for the circuit which will attach to the small engine.
- 4. Test tachometer against handheld laser tachometer, identify sources of error, and make changes as needed.
+ 5. Test tachometer against handheld laser tachometer, identify sources of error, and make changes as needed.
- 5. Once accuracy is established, test tachometer for long-term reliability, identify points of failure, and modify design.
+ 6. Once accuracy is established, test tachometer for long-term reliability, identify points of failure, and modify design.

 Equipment Limitations:
  - The housing should be easily 3d printed, and should require minimal hardware to function.